apache/camel-website/content/blog/2023/11/camel42-whatsnew/index.md

 ## Miscellaneous

-The `camel-azure` can now send binary files to Azure Service Bus,
+The `camel-azure` can now send binary files to Azure Service Bus.

-The `camel-micrometer` can be configured in backwards (Camel 3.20 or older) naming mode.
+The `camel-micrometer` can be configured in backwards naming mode (Camel 3.20 or older).
 This allows to keep using old naming style, that monitoring systems have been pre-configured to use.

 The `camel-platform-http-vertx` now supports streaming big HTTP payloads directly if `useStreaming=true` has been set.

 The `camel-dynamic-router` component has been refactored to use Camel's `MulticastProcessor` as its engine instead of custom processor.

-The `camel-kafka` consumer will now fail on startup if you have invalid broker port number, that previously would make Kafka attempt endless reconnection.
+The `camel-kafka` consumer will now fail on startup if you have an invalid broker port number, that previously would make Kafka attempt endless reconnection.

 The `camel-http` component now supports OAuth 2.0 client authentication.